2024, Third Quarter

 I greatly enjoyed Bel Canto by Ann Patchett, an NYT best-selling book published in 2004.
 Again, I listened to the Audible version and was delighted with Anna Fields’s narration.
 I’m not an opera fan, but this book moved me closer to appreciation.
 Bel Canto means beautiful singing, and you will find beautiful character development in this novel about a botched terrorist kidnapping in an unnamed South American country.

-We are fans of John Grisham, and I have read almost everything he has published, including his Theodore Boone series for young readers.
-Camino Ghosts did not disappoint but did not add to Grisham’s well-earned reputation as a great writer.
+We are fans of John Grisham, and I have read almost everything he has published, including Camino Ghosts.
 You are in the hands of a master craftsman with this book, which is part of a series about a bookstore on fictional Camino Island.
-I came to Grisham late because of my general distaste for books about courtroom drama, which I found vapid and unrealistic.
-Grisham has actually tried cases before a jury, and it shows.
+I have more to say about John Grisham’s books here.

 Our September Skagit Valley Book Club selection is Peace Like a River by Leif Enger, and it will be interesting to hear the comments from our Club members.
 This is a decidedly Christian-influenced novel about a midwestern family in the 1960s who experience miracles and heartbreak.
 The book follows an unpredictable plotline with characters who touch your soul.
 Our Book Club includes men of faith and men like I was before coming to a saving knowledge of Jesus.
 The discussion about Peace Like a River should be engaging.